notuxic/testrunner/README.md

 *Einführung in die strukturierte Programmierung* (*Introduction to Structured Programming*) and *Objektorientierte Programmierung 1* (*Object-oriented Programming 1*) at *Graz University of Technology*.

-It was originally developed as a proof-of-concept by Thomas Brunner, with the goal of creating a more user-friendly testing tool compared to the one used previously.

-Early on, the project got moved into a mono-repository.
-Some time later, it got moved out into its own dedicated repository again.
+Early on, the project got moved into a mono-repository; some time later, it got moved out into its own dedicated repository again.
 Because of this, much of the early development history is not available in git anymore.